WordPress/gutenberg/packages/priority-queue/README.md

 import { createQueue } from '@wordpress/priority-queue';

 const queue = createQueue();

+// Context objects.
 const ctx1 = {};
 const ctx2 = {};

-queue.add( ctx1, () => console.log( 'This will be printed first' ) );
+// For a given context in the queue, only the last callback is executed. queue.add( ctx1, () => console.log( 'This will be printed first' ) );
 queue.add( ctx2, () => console.log( 'This won\'t be printed' ) );
 queue.add( ctx2, () => console.log( 'This will be printed second' ) );